 We also hope to reduce the cost of managing and clearing up after frequent antisocial behaviour on site, particularly in the car parks, that we believe car park charging and improved car park management infrastructure will help us to achieve.
 Charging for parking is a fair way of funding the upkeep and delivery of our objectives that benefits everyone as well as car park operation and maintenance.

-We are currently aiming to implement the car parking charges in Spring 2022.
+We are currently aiming to implement the car parking charges in Autumn 2022.

 All monies raised from car park charges, as with all income raised from activities on site, will go directly towards our charitable purposes – to repair and maintain the Park and Palace and to deliver great experiences for everyone.
 We could use the income for a range of things including:

 We have taken independent advice from a sustainable transport planning and research consultancy (Integrated Transport Planning Ltd).
 They have proposed a tariff structure using information from comparable venues and parkland, on-street parking charges locally and shopping parking, whilst at the same time taking into account our context, operational requirements and the range and visitation patterns of our users.